Improving CSR risk management during the sourcing process

 The mutual commitments provided in the Responsible Sourcing Charter are based on the fundamental principles of the UN Global Compact, in the field of human rights, working conditions, the environment and the fight against corruption.

-Since May 2020, the KYS checks implemented as early as 2016 by the Sourcing Division with suppliers in their supplier relationship management program, have been strengthened and extended to all the suppliers of the Group who represent significant spending or provide critical services.
+Since May 2020, the Know Your Supplier (KYS) checks implemented as early as 2016 by the Sourcing Division with suppliers in their supplier relationship management program, have been strengthened and extended to all the suppliers of the Group who represent significant spending or provide critical services.
 Suppliers are evaluated against international standards and those of the Societe Generale group relating to:

-- Reputation risks on environmental & sociale issues, particularly those related to respect for Human Rights and governance.
+- reputational risks on environmental & societal issues, particularly those related to respect for Human Rights and governance.

 The operational risk is also evaluated through the assessment of suppliers' financial situation and default risk.